 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Per County investment policy, the investments within the San Diego County Investment Pool are rated A or higher by S&P.
+Per the County's investment policy, the investments within the San Diego County Investment pool must maintain an overall Standard & Poor's credit rating of AAAf/S1 or higher.